LoCCS-ViewSources/Batch-PDTE/Readme.txt

    "sortinghat_pdte_single_core" from
    https://github.com/KULeuven-COSIC/SortingHat

-   To compare with our solution, we only made modifications to the input and output, which did not affect the main performance.
+   Only used to compare with our solution, we made modifications to the input and output, which did not affect the main performance.